Introduction to the active participle – اِسْمُ الفاعِلِ

 A supplicant asked for a punishment bound to happen (70:1)

-Note: Some active participles are on the pattern of فَعِيْلٌ.
-These come as adjectives and describe eternal, everlasting qualities.
+Certain active participles follow the pattern of فَعِيْلٌ.
+These participles are often used as adjectives to describe eternal and everlasting qualities.

 Example: